sdowding/resume/README.md

 ### Senior System Analyst, ATCO I-Tek
 ###### Aug 2007 – April 2015, Edmonton AB
-ATCO I-Tek was the internal IT division for group of utility and energy companies.
+ATCO I-Tek was the internal IT division for a group of utility and energy companies.
 My work focused on providing custom software solutions for their natural gas and electrical utilities.

 ##### Project: Meter Data Management
 * Lead and developed solutions for Meter Data Management (MDM) with Loadstar, Oracle Utilities, and Itron IEE.